Meghalaya villagers aid quarantined families, leave no room for stigmatisation

 In a show of camaraderie, residents of a village in Meghalaya's East Khasi Hills district have come to the aid of other villagers who have been quarantined after coming in contact with a COVID-19 patient.
-A young woman from Mawtharia, a village of 70 households, contacted the disease while working as domestic help for Dr John Sailo Ryntathiang, the only person to die of COVID-19 in Meghalaya so far.
+A young woman from Mawtharia, a village of 70 households, contracted the disease while working as domestic help for Dr John Sailo Ryntathiang, the only person to have died of COVID-19 in Meghalaya so far.

 The woman has been sent to a COVID-19 hospital in Shillong while 35 persons from 18 households, including her family members, have been home quarantined.
 Their samples have tested negative for the disease, village headman B Suting said.
 The 'dorbar' or village committee has taken it upon itself to provide food, water and other essential commodities to the home quarantined families by maintaining social distancing and also ensure that they are not stigmatised, he said.